How to Calculate Load Test Target Numbers

 com.xceptance.xlt.loadtests.TRegisteredOrder.arrivalRate = 100

-The numbers we just have calculated tell us how often a test scenario needs to run, but not how many test users are needed to achieve this.
+The numbers we have just calculated tell us how often a test scenario needs to run, but not how many test users are needed to achieve this.

 User Numbers